 Here is the handy printable recipe:

-- Cook at 380 degrees for 25 minutes, flipping over half way through.
+- Cook at 380 degrees for 25 minutes, shaking the basket every five minutes.

-- When Timer sounds, cook at 400 degrees for 10 minutes, or more, if needed.
+- When Timer sounds, cook at 400 degrees for 5-10 minutes.
 All skin on all wings should be very dry and crisp.